jonhilgart22/Galvanize-NLP/README.md

 Out of Scope
 ----
 - Non-English.
 I ❤️ other languages, and they are very important.
-There is just enough not time.
+There is just enough not time!
 - Speech.
-We'll assume audio waves have been digitized into text.
+In the last couple of year, speech-based langauge processing has advanced greatly.
+For this class, we'll assume audio waves have been digitized into text.
 - Natural Language Understanding (NLU).
 Finding "meaning" in text.
-We'll focus on lower levels of processing.
+We'll spend most of our time focused on lower levels of processing.
 - Natural Language Generation (NLG).
 We'll only touch on how to programmatically create text.

 Prerequisites